 We rely on members returning a reusable bag to their pick-up site every week when they pick up their shares!
 We also reuse egg cartons if they are clean.

 Members who are new to the CSA, or have not replenished their Farmigo account before, please read this!

 Member accounts are not set up to stop service once your account hits $0.
 Most member accounts are set up on an automatic billing system, or those that don’t have this set up, pay in some regular instilment.
 Member accounts will receive an email notice if their account is falling below $50, regardless of if their payment is automatic or not.

 Members wishing to stop their share when their balance hits zero, NEED to email us to suspend their shares!
 We don’t make a habit of regulating balances week to week, and don’t mind letting a family bounce a week’s worth of food to keep them feed, so we don’t stop shares when your balance hits zeros unless we know your leaving the CSA.
-In order to have our flexible system, where a family can wait a week to reinvest in a share, we need members to let us know when they are closing our accounts, or taking a vacation.
-Otherwise, we spend even more money in paying for unclaimed shares, which aren’t able to be donated by the time a member lets us know they are canceling some times.
+To have our flexible system, where a family can wait a week to reinvest in a share, we need members to let us know when they are closing our accounts, or taking a vacation.
+Otherwise, we spend even more money in paying for unclaimed shares, which can be donated by the time a member lets us know they are canceling sometimes.